Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 September 2025 16.27.07 UTC
+- WIB: Jumat, 5 September 2025 17.29.18 UTC
-- WITA: Jumat, 5 September 2025 17.27.07 UTC
+- WITA: Jumat, 5 September 2025 18.29.18 UTC
-- WIT: Jumat, 5 September 2025 18.27.07 UTC
+- WIT: Jumat, 5 September 2025 19.29.18 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: nature
+Kategori: attitude